Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

     ![Preview all](../../Assets/Screenshots/EDI/Operation/ExportDefinitionPreviewAll.png "[Preview all]")-->

-4. If you want to define the preview attributes before, click the *Entity type* drop-down list and select the **Retail suite business document** resp. the **Retail suite business document position** entry.
-Alternatively, you can use any other data source or entity types that you need for sending the EDIFACT messages.
+3. Click the *Entity type* drop-down list and select the **Retail suite business document** resp. the **Retail suite business document position** entry.
+Alternatively, you can use any other data source or entity types that is suitable for sending the EDIFACT messages.

-5. Enter **31** in the *Primary identifier* field.
+4. Enter **31** in the *Primary identifier* field.

-5. Click the *OPEN PREVIEW* button.
+5. Click the [OPEN PREVIEW] button.
     The syntax of the message(s) is output in a new browser window.

-Copy it and send it to your business partner for validation.
+6. Copy the output and send it to your business partner for validation.

 ## Activate definition

-Activate the definition to be able to send messages of the defined type to the business partner.
+Activate the definition to be able to send EDIFACT messages to the business partner.

 #### Prerequisites

 - At least one definition setting has been created, see [Create basic definition settings](#create-basic-definition-settings).
-- You have defined the file settings for this definition, see [Specify header file settings](./02_ManageHeaderFileSett.md#specify-header-file-settings) or [Specify line item file settings](./03_ManageLineItemsFileStt.md#specify-line-item-file-settings).
+- You have defined the file settings for this definition, see [Specify header file settings](./02_ManageHeaderFileSett.md#specify-header-file-settings) and [Specify line item file settings](./03_ManageLineItemsFileStt.md#specify-line-item-file-settings).
 - You have defined the data sources for this definition, see [Define data sources](./04_ManageDataSources.md#define-data-sources).
 - You have defined the mapping settings for this definition, see [Manage mapping settings](./05_MapAttributes.md#define-mapping-settings).
-- You have sent the preview to the customer to validate whether the message is correct, see [Preview definition](#preview-definition).
+- You have sent the preview to the customer to validate whether the message structure is correct and sufficient, see [Preview definition](#preview-definition).

 #### Procedure